lara/text-prediction/README.md

 # Text-Prediction
-A programming assignment for COP3502 that implements an advanced tree data structure, a trie, to complete a text prediction task.
+A humbly successful attempt to employ an advanced tree data structure, trie, to complete a text prediction task.